EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.5.4 =
+* Integrated into the admin order view visualization for B2B customers' VAT numbers gathered during the checkout process.
+* Resolved an issue related to the display of the checkout page within the editor.
+* Incorporated validation for the usage of WordPress blocks on the checkout page.

+= 1.5.1 =
+* Small update in the Tax rates updating logic

 = 1.5.0 =
 * Implemented support for Woo Gift Cards within WooCommerce, enhancing the plugins's capability for gift card handling.